 JEWELLERY AND MAKE-UP

-Hair should be of one natural colour and conventionally styled: coloured, beaded or shaved hair is not permitted.
-Please contact the school if you are unsure as to what is acceptable; we will be happy to advise and help you to avoid unnecessary expense.
+Hair should be of one natural colour and conventionally styled: shaved hair is not permitted.
+For afro-textured hair, we pledge to follow the Halo Code, which promises "freedom and security to wear all afro-hairstyles without restriction or judgement" (www.halocollective.co.uk).
+Please contact the school if you are unsure as to what is acceptable; this will ensure there are no misunderstandings and will avoid unnecessary expense.

 Parents are asked to note these basic rules and to support the school in maintaining high standards of appearance.
 We would ask that you check with the school before buying anything about which you have doubts, to avoid unnecessary expense.